Installation for developers¶

 cd capytaine

 If you wish to contribute to the project, you might want to create a fork of the project and clone it using the SSH interface (see Github’s documentation for more details).
-Let us create a virtual environment in which the development version of Capytaine and its dependencies will be installed:
+Let us create a virtual environment in which the development version of Capytaine and its dependencies will be installed, such as:

 Activate the virtual environment with:

-source .venv/bin/activate # with bash shell, change accordingly for e.g. fish
+source /tmp/capy_dev_venv/bin/activate # with bash shell, change accordingly for other shell

 and then build Capytaine in editable mode: